JordanHristov11/QuoteApp/QuoteApp/README.md

-# WeatherApp
+# Quote App
-## Android Application to display current weather for a wanted city
+## Android Application to display motivational quotes

 #### Fetch the data for the quote from a third - party API
 #### Using Volley - HTTP library that makes networking very easy and fast for Android apps.